Traceable Black-box Watermarks for Federated Learning: Injecting Traceable Black-box Watermarks

-Existing watermarking approaches either retrain the global model directly on the watermark dataset~\cite{waffle, shao2024fedtracker} or require local clients to collaboratively inject watermarks~\cite{li2022fedipr, smc_local_backdoor, nie2024persistverify}.
+Existing watermarking approaches either retrain the global model directly on the watermark dataset~\citep{waffle, shao2024fedtracker} or require local clients to collaboratively inject watermarks~\citep{li2022fedipr, smc_local_backdoor, nie2024persistverify}.
 However, these methods cause watermark-related perturbations to spread across the entire parameter space, leading to two key issues.
 First, the dispersed watermark perturbations may significantly degrade the main task performance.
 Second, even if each client's model embeds a unique watermark, model aggregation in the next round fuses these watermarks, causing collisions that compromise traceability.
 To mitigate the impact on main task performance and ensure traceability, \method restricts watermarking to a small subset of the model’s parameter space.
 Only this designated watermarking region carries the watermark, and its parameters are excluded from model aggregation, preserving distinct watermarks for each client in the next training round.
-Specifically, in \methodwospace, given a model \( \theta \in \mathbb{R}^d \), the server partitions the whole parameter space into \textit{watermarking region} and \textit{main task region} with a partition ratio \( k \in [0, 1) \), resulting in two \textit{complementary} binary masks: \begin{itemize} \item The \textbf{watermarking mask} \( \mathbf{M}_w \in \{0,1\}^d \), where $[\mathbf{M}_w]_j=1$ means that the $j$-th parameter in $\theta$ is used for watermarking task and \(\mathrm{sum}(\mathbf{M}_w) = k \times d \). \item The \textbf{main task mask} \( \mathbf{M}_m \in \{0,1\}^d \), where $[\mathbf{M}_m]_k=1$ means that the $k$-th parameter in $\theta$ is used for main task and \(\mathrm{sum}(\mathbf{M}_m) = (1-k) \times d \). \end{itemize} These two complementary masks ensure that all model parameters are fully partitioned into the watermarking and main task regions (\ie, \( \mathbf{M}_w + \mathbf{M}_m = \mathbf{1}^d \)).
+Specifically, in \methodwospace, given a model \( \theta \in \mathbb{R}^d \), it partitions the whole parameter space into \textit{watermarking region} and \textit{main task region} with a partition ratio \( k \in [0, 1) \), resulting in two \textit{complementary} binary masks: \begin{itemize}[leftmargin=*] \item The \textbf{watermarking mask} \( \mathbf{M}_w \in \{0,1\}^d \), where $[\mathbf{M}_w]_j=1$ means that the $j$-th parameter in $\theta$ is used for \textit{watermarking task} and \(\mathtt{sum}(\mathbf{M}_w) = k \times d \). \item The \textbf{main task mask} \( \mathbf{M}_m \in \{0,1\}^d \), where $[\mathbf{M}_m]_p=1$ means that the $p$-th parameter in $\theta$ is used for \textit{main task} and \(\mathtt{sum}(\mathbf{M}_m) = (1-k) \times d \). \end{itemize} These two complementary masks (i.e., \( \mathbf{M}_w + \mathbf{M}_m = \mathbf{1}^d \)) ensure that all model parameters in the model $\theta$ are \textit{fully} partitioned into the watermarking and main task regions.
 Moreover, once determined, the masks remain unchanged throughout the entire watermarking process.
-We discuss how to partition the model in \hyperref[sec: partition_method]{Section \ref{sec: partition_method}}.
+We will discuss how to get these two masks later in Section~\ref{sec: partition_method}.